Jews in Adorf, Waldeck, Hesse, Germany

 Family Tree Stieglitz, Hirsch

-Jewish Cemetery Bad Arolsen auf www.alemannia-judaica.de
+Jewish Cemetery Bad Arolsen on the website: Alemannia Judaica

 The Marburger Geschichtswerkstatt has published a book about the Baer family: The History of the Jewish Baer Family from Arolsen.
 Here especially Karl Baer is mentioned, who was assigned to the female gender by the registry office in 1885.
 At the turn of the year 1906/07, he was one of the first to succeed in obtaining the subsequent correction of his gender identity by the authorities.
 He also wrote an autobiography, which is available again.